udsgit/phaser3-tutorial-game/readme.md

 npm install
 ```

-3. Enjoy, any questions, follow the previous tutorials.
+3. Enjoy, if any questions just follow the previous tutorials.

 ## **Usage**